hexagontk/hexagon/hexagon_site/pages/quick_start.md

 # Simple HTTP service

-To create a sample service, you can clone a starter project ([Gradle Starter] or [Maven Starter]).
+In this guide, we are going to create a sample HTTP service.
+You can read the [Core] or [HTTP Server] modules documentation for more information.

+You can start by cloning a starter project ([Gradle Starter] or [Maven Starter]).
 Or you can create a project from scratch following these steps:

 1. Configure [Kotlin] in [Gradle][Setup Gradle] or [Maven][Setup Maven].
 2. Setup the [JCenter] repository (follow the link and click on the `Set me up!` button).